hadley/adv-r/Functional-programming.md

 * __Closures__, functions written by other functions

-* __Functionals__, functions that that a function as a input

-* __Function operators__, functions that both input and output functions

-* __Lists of functions__
+* __Lists of functions__, storing functions in a list

-The final two sections are case studies showing how we can combine multiple techniques to solve real problems with a minimum of duplication, in a way that is easy to modify when our problem changes.
-The first case study will explore __numerical integration__ showing how we can build a family of composite integration tools starting from very simple primitives.
-The second case study makes extensive use of function operations to build a mini-language to __guard against incorrect function input__.
+The chapter conclues with a case study exploring __numerical integration__ showing how we can build a family of composite integration tools starting from very simple primitives.

+The exposition of functional programming continues in the following two chapters: [[functionals]] and [[functional operators]].

 ## Motivation